Natural Help for Your Child's Constipation

 Whole Grains

-Rich in insoluble fiber that adds bulk and helps stool move efficiently through the digestive tract.
+Provide insoluble fiber that helps move stool through the digestive tract more efficiently.

 Probiotic Foods

-Beneficial bacteria improve gut microbiome balance and support regular bowel movements.
+Contain beneficial bacteria that support gut balance and regular bowel patterns.

 Examples: Plain yogurt, Kefir, Fermented foods